 11.1.2 such other insurance as may be required by law (including employer’s liability up to £10,000,000).

-11.2 The Supplier shall procure that its suppliers of goods and services for anything supplied to Deltic by the Supplier shall effect and maintain in force with a reputable insurance company the following insurance policies:
+11.2 Unless Deltic has indicated otherwise, the Supplier shall procure that its suppliers of goods and services for anything supplied to Deltic by the Supplier shall effect and maintain in force with a reputable insurance company the following insurance policies:

 11.2.1 Public and Product Liability Insurance Policy in respect of loss or injury to persons or damage to tangible property, including an indemnity to principals clause, with not less than five million pounds sterling (£5,000,000) per claim; and